httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

            11DIGIT "."
 1*4DIGIT /
            12DIGIT "."
 1*3DIGIT /
            13DIGIT "."
 1*2DIGIT /
            14DIGIT "."
-1DIGIT /
-           15DIGIT )
+1DIGIT )

-integer  = ["-"] 1*15DIGIT
-unsigned = 1*15DIGIT
 ~~~

-integer and unsigned are defined as conveniences to specification authors; if their use is specified and their ABNF is not matched, a parser MUST consider it to be invalid.
+Values that do not conform to the ABNF above are invalid, and MUST raise an error.

-For example, a header whose value is defined as a number could look like:
+For example, a header whose value is defined as a float could look like:

 ~~~
-ExampleNumberHeader: 4.5
+ExampleFloatHeader: 4.5
 ~~~

-### Parsing Numbers from Textual Headers

-TBD

 ## Strings {#string}